Skip to content

 The Council for Culture has just proposed the new Basic Infrastructure (BIS), and it has become a very big, in traditional terms 'prosperous', baby.
 Since the Council is not allowed to name names, and can only list functions, we have already made a fill-in list here, in which we list (very briefly, because little time and not knowing about everything) which existing cultural...

 Baudet wants the rebirth of a civilisation.
-It is just a question of which one.
+The question is which one.
 (But actually we already know)

 It was just missing the heavy music and gothic storm images in the Game of Thrones trailer whose lyrics Thierry Baudet uttered on the night of Wednesday 20 to Thursday 21 March 2019.
 'And so here we stand, at the eleventh hour, among the debris of what was once the greatest and most beautiful civilisation the world has known.
 A...